A new Microscopic Model for $J/\psi$ Production in Heavy Ion Collisions: Comparison with Experiment

-In Fig. \ref{Fig:v21020} we compare our results for $|y|<0.9$ and for different centrality bins with the results of the ALICE collaboration for $2.5<y<4$.
+In Fig. \ref{Fig:v21020} we compare our results for $|y| \le 0.9$ and for different centrality bins with the results of the ALICE collaboration for $2.5<y<4$.
 The top figure shows the results for [20-40\%], the bottom figure those for [30-50\%] centrality.
 This bin corresponds to the centrality bin shown in Fig. \ref{Fig:v23050}.
-Comparing both figures, we see that $v_2$ at mid and forward rapidity is rather similar.
-Therefore it is meaningful to compare the midrapidy calculations with data at forward rapidity.
-We include in this figure, as blue dotted line, $v_2$ of the diagonal \J, those where the \cc come from the same elementary vertex.
-We see that they have a considerably smaller $v_2$, as also seen in the recent calculation by He et al. \cite{He:2021zej}.
+Comparing both figures, we see that the experimentally measured $v_2$ at mid and forward rapidity is rather similar.
+Therefore we can profit from the better data available for the forward rapidity range (where our calculation is plagued from the large $\gamma_{cm}$ value).
+We include in this figure, as blue dotted line, $v_2$ of the diagonal \J, means from those where the \cc come from the same elementary vertex.
+We see that they have a similar $v_2$ and remark that one does indeed not recover the $v_2^{\rm primordial}<v_2^{\rm regenerate}$ observed in transport models, which would for us correspond to $v_2^{\rm diag}<v_2^{\rm off diag}$.
+This tension can be understood from the previous remark on neglecting the "dipole character" of the $c\bar{c}$ - QGP interactions and deserves further investigation.

-We can conclude that our approach reproduces quite well the unexpected large $v_2$ values, observed in experiment, if we include the non-diagonal \J. \Js~ with a \cc from the same elementary vertex have a considerably lower $v_2$.